-III.
-The mean value around which each environmental variable fluctuates over time can be a major determinant of response diversity.
+Factor III.
+When response curves are nonlinear then the derivatives and hence response diversity depends on the value of the environmental driver.
+Hence, the mean value around which each environmental variable fluctuates can be a major determinant of response diversity.
 Let us consider the example of a community composed of species having very little diversity in the optimum positions for an environmental variable (i.e. temperature).
 In this case, independently of the mean value of the environmental variable, the species in the community will show very similar responses (Fig. 11g).

-In an opposite situation, where the species composing a community have high diversity in the values of the optimum for an environmental variable, the mean value around which the environmental variable is fluctuating may have a large impact on the diversity of responses showed by the species in this community (Fig 11i).
-Yet, when the species responses depend on multiple environmental drivers, how much the mean value of one of those drivers influences the overall response diversity will be dependent on the mean value of the other environmental drivers, and on the diversity in responses of the species to each of the drivers.
+In an contrasting situation, where the species composing a community have high diversity in the values of the optimum for an environmental variable, the mean value around which the environmental variable is fluctuating may have a large impact on the diversity of responses showed by the species in this community (Fig 11i).
+Yet, when the species responses depend on multiple environmental drivers, how much the mean value of one of those drivers influences the overall response diversity will be dependent on the mean value of the other environmental drivers, and on the diversity in responses of the species to each of the drivers (i.e., will depend on just about everything!!!).

 To quantify the effect of the mean value of the environmental drivers on multifarious response diversity, we combined the different scenarios of variation and correlation in species' responses to the environment, in the cases where temperature has larger effect on growth rate as well as in the cases where temperature and salinity equally influence species’ growth rate, changing the mean value around which temperature and salinity fluctuate.
 This resulted in three additional scenarios of mean value of environmental conditions: low mean value, where both temperature and salinity fluctuate around low mean values; intermediate scenario, where temperature and salinity fluctuate around intermediate mean values; and high mean scenario, where temperature and salinity fluctuate around high mean values.

-We anticipate that the higher response diversity should be found for communities having high diversity in responses to both salinity and temperature exposed to environmental change fluctuating around intermediate mean values.
-This is because, when temperature and salinity fluctuate around intermediate values in a community with high diversity in responses (very different optimum positions along the environmental gradient) to both environmental variables, the largest diversity of response is possible (Fig. 11i).
+We anticipated that the higher response diversity should be found for communities having high diversity in responses to both salinity and temperature exposed to environmental change fluctuating around intermediate mean values.
+This is because, when temperature and salinity fluctuate around intermediate values in a community with high diversity in responses (very different optimum positions along the environmental gradient) to both environmental variables, the fluctuations lie on the left of some response curves (surfaces) and on the right of others (Fig. 11i).
 Indeed, such community will be composed of some species having high optimum values for temperature and salinity, others having low optimum values for temperature and salinity, others having high optimum values for salinity, but low for temperature or vice versa.
 Hence, only when the environmental drivers fluctuate with intermediate values, all the diversity in responses can be captured.
 However, differences in the value of response diversity are expected depending on whether temperature is the main environmental variable influencing species’ growth rate or whether both environmental variables have the same effect on growth rate.